jh0x/intern/README.md

 - `sizeof(T) == S`, `S >= 16`, `S % 8 == 0`
 - `sso_size == S - 1`
+- Parameter `S` introduces extra SSO space into the structure.
-- last byte used to store adjusted size (SSO) and a flag indicating whether SSO is being used.
+- Last byte used to store adjusted size (SSO) and a flag indicating whether SSO is being used.
-- non-SSO case stores the data pointer in natural representation.
+- Mon-SSO case stores the data pointer in natural representation.
 We also store string length locally.
-- trivial to copy
+- Trivial to copy.
-- checking whether `small()` always required
+- Checking whether `small()` always required.

 #### Examples:
 ##### SSO